BrainStone/String-Tomfoolery/README.md

 ## Using this lib

-This is a CMake library and you can use it as you would any other CMake library.
+This is a CMake library, and you can use it as you would any other CMake library.
 See Instructions further down on how to use it without CMake too.

 ### CMake